LintelTechnologies/txFCM/README.rst

 Credits
 -------
 Credits to Emmanuel Adegbite author of PyFCM and OperaSoftware's twisted-gcmclient.
-Majority of code is take from PyFCM few lines of twisted code from Opera software's twisted-gcmclient code.
+Majority of code is taken from PyFCM few lines of twisted code from Opera software's twisted-gcmclient code.